Society for the Promotion of Hospice Care: Establishment

 SPHC originally operated from a 70-square-foot workstation in the old Ruttonjee Sanatorium where a small team of doctors, nurses, social workers, and pastoral care workers - many of whom were part-time staff - ran a hospice care outpatient clinic.

 Bradbury Hospice

-In 1992, SPHC opened Bradbury Hospice, Hong Kong’s first independent hospice, in Shatin.
+In 1992, SPHC opened Bradbury Hospice, Hong Kong’s first independent hospice, in the Shatin neighbourhood.
 For the first three years of operation, the 26-bed facility was funded entirely through public contributions.
 In 1995, SPHC transferred the management and control of Bradbury Hospice to the Hospital Authority, signifying the incorporation of hospice care into Hong Kong’s public health system.

 Jessie and Thomas Tam Centre

 In 1997, SPHC opened the Jessie and Thomas Tam Centre, the first community-based centre for bereavement support in Hong Kong.
 The centre provides services to the public free-of-charge with the support of charitable donations.

 Jockey Club Home for Hospice

-In 2012, SPHC commenced the construction of Jockey Club Home for Hospice following a grant of land by the Hong Kong SAR Government and funding by the Hong Kong Jockey Club Charities Trust.
+In 2012, SPHC commenced the construction of Jockey Club Home for Hospice (JCHH) following a grant of land by the Government of Hong Kong and funding by the Hong Kong Jockey Club Charities Trust.
 The 30-bed hospice opened in September 2017 and is located in Shatin, directly opposite Bradbury Hospice.
 The SPHC headquarters relocated to JCHH upon its completion.